 Macedonia is one of the new states that emerged out of the break-up of Yugoslavia in 1991.
 This happened without the war the break caused elsewhere, but what really ticked off the Macedonians, was the refusal of Greece to let them use the "Macedonia" name.
 This is because there's a region in northern Greece called Macedonia, and Greece claims a historical "copyright" for it.
-Thus the new state was forced to grudgingly adopt the official name "Former Yugoslav Republic of Macedonia", abbreviated to FYROM.
+Thus the new state was initially forced to grudgingly adopt the official name "Former Yugoslav Republic of Macedonia", abbreviated to FYROM.
+Since 2019 however, the country has adopted the name of North Macedonia.

 The World Heritage town of Ohrid is a prime attraction.
 The setting is very scenic: right on the shores of Lake Ohrid, pure spring water is ringed by mountains.
 Ohrid town, a blend of cobbled old quarter and modern resort, has sandy beaches, lakeside walks, waterside restaurants and, supposedly, a church for each day of the year.